seanking/companion-objects/README.md

 ## Companion Object

 A companion object is the declaration of an object inside a class.
-The companion object can be accessed similarly to the way static fields and methods are accessed in Java.
+The companion object can be accessed similarly to the way static fields and methods are accessed in Java, the class is used as a qualifier.
 The following is a declaration of a companion object in the Person class.

 ```kotlin
 class Person(val firstName: String, val lastName: String) {